mymatsubara/cheatsheet-js/src/cheatsheet/en/object.md

 console.log("Is under 18?", person.isUnder18());
 ```

 There a lot more details related to `this` keyword.
-For more informations check the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/this).
+For more information check out the [mdn docs](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/this).

-## Object.keys(): list object keys
+## Object.keys(): list an object's keys

 ```javascript
 const person = {